-Here are the several distinct series where my inspiration is currently flowing:
+Here are the several of my ongoing series:

 The Mother series plays with personifications of Mother Nature and our often competing desires to merge with her but also to break away and channel her to fit our imagination.